 return n * factorial(n - 1)

-function with an argument of 5.
+Let’s say we want to calculate the factorial of 5.
+We call the factorial function with an argument of 5.
 The function calculates 5 times the factorial of 4, which is 4 times the factorial of 3, and so on, until it reaches 0.
 At that point, the function returns 1, and the recursive calls start to unwind.
 The final result is the product of all the numbers from 1 to 5, which is 120.

 Recursion can be a very powerful tool for solving certain types of problems, but it’s important to be careful when using it.
 Recursive functions can consume a lot of memory if they’re not designed properly, and they can also be difficult to debug.
 However, when used correctly, recursion can lead to elegant and efficient solutions to complex problems.